katzenpost/katzenpost/docs/specs/threat_model.rst

 4. tagging attacks
 ==================

-The Sphinx packet format has a very specific scenario in which a one bit tagging attack is possible.
-Here is that contrieved scenario:
+There are many different types of tagging attacks.
+This is the only one I could think of that applies to Katzenpost, in an albeit contrived scenario.

+**Adversary capability**

 If the adversary is allowed to view the final payload decryption and can mutate the packet during it's transit then a 1 bit tagging attack is possible.

+**Adversary strategy:**

 Flipping a bit during transit would cause lots of bits to be flipped in each subsequent decryption set and thus the final payload integrity tag would be destroyed.
 So for the adversary, either the interity tag is intact or it is destroyed; this attack leaks 1 bit of information to the advesary.

-Besides Sphinx, there may be other types of tagging attacks within our mixnet protocols.
+**Conclusion**

+This is Sphinx payload tagging attack is a result of the Sphinx design.
+However it's a very contrived example and we have trouble imagining it would apply in the real world.

 Sphinx Payload Encryption Considerations
 ----------------------------------------